smilevideo/cryptopals/README.md

 The challenges are found here: https://cryptopals.com/

-Unlike some other programming challenge websites, it looks like they are okay with users publishing their solutions online now.
+Unlike some other programming challenges, it looks like they are okay with users publishing their solutions online now.
 *(please let me know if this is not the case)*

 ## Current Progress: